MICHIGAN’S EDUCATIONAL ENVIRONMENT

 Parents now have more choices than ever in the state of Michigan.
 This opportunity comes from more than 25 years of the charter public school movement that was led by Governor John Engler.

 “It was clear from all the reading I’d done, all the conversations I’d had with leaders in business, that education was becoming the defining difference among the states.”

 – Governor John Engler

-School choice, especially choice to attend a charter public school, is popular in Michigan.
+School choice, especially the choice to attend a charter public school, is popular in Michigan.
 Currently, 9.6% of Michigan students attend a charter public school and an additional 7.6% of Michigan students utilize school choice and attend a school outside of their assigned school.
-In addition, Detroit has the second highest percent of students attending charter public schools in the nation and Flint has the third highest in the nation.
+In addition, Flint has the second highest percentage of students attending charter public schools in the nation and Detroit has the third highest in the nation.

 Funding in Michigan

 Since charter public schools are public schools, they receive state school aid funding.
 This means that they receive their funding per pupil instead of by school.
 They are not permitted to levy millages or issue bonds for capital projects, so they typically must seek loans, gifts or grants to develop and support their facility costs.